Lexirem/Project-2/README.md

 - POST /auth/logout
   - body: (empty)

-- GET /events
+- GET /themes
-  - renders the event list + the create form
+  - renders the themes list + gives two random photos for each theme
+- GET /oneTheme/nameOfTheTheme
+  - renders the list of photos of that theme
+- GET /onePhoto/:id
+  - renders the information of the photo you selected

+- GET /user
+  - renders to the user profile
+- GET /userAccount
+  - renders to the user information in case they need to modify any parameter or include an address
-- POST /events/create
+- POST /userAccount
-  - redirects to / if user is anonymous
+  - redirects to /userAccount so the user can check the information they modified
   - body:
     - name
-    - date
-    - location
+    - email
-    - description
+    - address

-- GET /events/:id
+- GET /cart
-  - renders the event detail page
+  - renders to the cart page
+- POST /add-to-cart/:id
+  - redirects to /cart
+  - get the photo ID so it recognise which one you want to buy
+- POST /delete/:id
+  - redirects to /cart
-  - includes the list of attendees
+  - deletes the photo by their ID from the cart list

-  - attend button if user not attending yet
+- GET /payments
+  - renders to payment page so you can purchase the photos you want
-- POST /events/:id/attend
+- POST /payments
-  - redirects to / if user is anonymous
+  - redirects to /message when you succeed in your purchase
-  - body: (empty - the user is already stored in the session)
+  - you need to introduce your personal information where you want your purchase to be send to and your payment method

 ## Models